Atlanta Dog Bite Attorney

 What Should You Do After a Dog Attack in Atlanta?

-Dog attacks in Atlanta are on the rise.
-The CDC claims that each year, about 4.7-million dog bite attacks occur in the United States with approximately 800,000 requiring medical care.
+Dog attacks in Georgia are on the rise.
+The CDC claims that each year, about 4.7-million dog bite attacks occur in the United States with approximately 800,000 dog bites requiring medical care.

 After being bitten by a dog, victims should do the following: